The twenty one year eleven month career of D7591/25191 included allocations to London Midland Region depots, with a bias towards the northern depots.

 The beginning of February found it back in the Crewe area, noted at Chester on 7th with loaded ballast wagons, by the 11th it was at Manchester Victoria, then to Guide Bridge to work the 6K37 to Nuneaton Hartshill.
 For the remainder of February 25191 seems to have been active mostly in the Crewe area.
 On 27th 25057 & 25191 were in charge of a Ravenhead Jct – Oakamole sand empties.

 March began with 25191 in the Stoke area, by the end of the first week it had made a trip to Buxton, possibly assisting a diesel multiple unit on 7th.
-On March 16th it ran out to Llandudno to work the 9T77 11.50am to Crewe Gresty Lane permanent way train.
+At lunchtime on March 12th 25191 was at Manchester Victoria.
+On Sunday March 15th 25191 was working an overhead line train between Kidsgrove & Longport whilst on March 16th it ran out to Llandudno to work the 9T77 11.50am to Crewe Gresty Lane permanent way train.
 It remained in the Crewe area until withdrawn from service on March 18th.
 It was one of six Class 25's to be withdrawn this day - 25191/265/279/313/903/910.

 25191 was withdrawn on March 18th 1987.